Problems with logging in, processing orders, or updating your store can arise, leading store owners to question, Is Shopify Down?

 - Verify that all integrations and apps work correctly to avoid hidden issues.

-Example: If you use a third-party shipping app, confirm it’s syncing correctly with Shopify.
+Example: If you use a third-party shipping app, confirm it’s syncing correctly with your store.

 How to Prevent Future Issues